SayfSahaf/rememberCLI/README.md

 The design of the program was heavily influenced by the amazing [CLI Guidlines](https://clig.dev/).

-This program is also uses the powerful date parsing tool in [dateparser](https://dateparser.readthedocs.io/en/latest/) to process stdin date inputs.
+This program is also uses the powerful date parsing tool in [dateparser](https://dateparser.readthedocs.io/en/latest/) to process stdin date inputs, as well as [dateutil](https://dateutil.readthedocs.io/en/stable/) to work with date objects.

 All data are stored locally as JSON.